sumatoken/alx-higher_level_programming/0x00-python-hello_world/README.md

 ## File: 0-run

-This is a shell script that runs a Python script.
+This is a Shell script that runs a Python script.
 The Python script is specified by the environment variable `$PYFILE`.

 ## File: 1-run_inline

-This shell script executes python code saved in an environment variable named `$PYCODE`.
+This Shell script executes python code saved in an environment variable named `$PYCODE`.

 ## File: 2-print.py

 This Python script prints a string to stdout using the builtin `print` function.

-## file: 3-print_number.py
+## File: 3-print_number.py

 This Python script prints a number follwoed by a string to sdtout usig the builtin `print` and the `f` string format.

+## File: 4-print_float.py

+This Python script prints the float `3.14159` with a precision of 2 digits.